-Items of Business Date Wednesday, May 24, 2023 -: To elect the board's two nominees named herein to serve as Class II members of the Company's board of directors to hold office until the 2026 annual meeting of stockholders.
-Time 9:00 a.m.
-EDT To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement.
-3. To approve the 2023 Equity Incentive Plan.
-To ratify the appointment, by the Audit Committee of the Company's board of directors, of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
-5. To transact any other business that is properly brought before the meeting or any adjournment or postponement thereof.
+Items of Business

+- To elect the board's two nominees named herein to serve as Class II members of the Company's board of directors to hold office until the 2026 annual meeting of stockholders. - To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
+To approve the 2023 Equity Incentive Plan. - To ratify the appointment, by the Audit Committee of the Company's board of directors, of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023. - To transact any other business that is properly brought before the meeting or any adjournment or postponement thereof.